GraphAlchemist/Alchemy/site/app/docs/_apiDocs/Get.md

 alchemy.getEdges(1);
 ~~~

-If two ids are provided then it will return only edges that have the source node and as target node of the ids provided, provided one exists.
+If two ids are provided then it will return only edges that have the source node and target node of the ids provided, provided one exists.
 For example:
 ~~~ javascript
 /* returns only edges where node with id 1 is the source and node with id 2 is the target */